Izabela88/walkers-website/README.md

     - Background images to provide visually appealing and engaging interface.

   - #### **Constraints**

-    - Technical skills: Developer is still learning Python and is new to Django Framework which may impact on the successful implementation of the planned features.
+    - Technical skills: The developer is still learning Python and is new to Django Framework, which may impact the successful implementation of the planned features.
     - Time: Implementing features using new technical skills will require time and careful planning.

 - ### **Structure**